Flights will be disrupted at Heathrow as workers confirm strike in pay row

 The action will lead to some flight disruption, the union said.

-General secretary Sharon Graham added: “Menzies needs to have a long, hard look at itself.
+General secretary Sharon Graham said: “Menzies needs to have a long, hard look at itself.

 “This is a highly lucrative company, which has made a fair pay offer to one group of its workers but isn’t prepared to make a similar offer to its ground handlers.